jxdking/ADOExt/README.md

 # ADOExt

 ## Description
 A simple object mapping library.
-It gives you a couple useful extension methods for IDbConnection and IDbTransaction.
 It uses ADO.NET at backend.
 The performance is on par with (if it is not faster) Entity Framework Core.

 ## Nuget